marten-seemann/base-drafts/draft-ietf-quic-transport.md

 When implementing the algorithm in Section 7.2 of {{!PLPMTUD}}, the initial value of search_low SHOULD be consistent with the IPv6 minimum packet size.
-Paths that do not support this size cannot deliver Initial packets, and therefore are not QUIC-compliant.
+Paths that do not support this size cannot deliver Client Initial packets, and therefore are not QUIC-compliant.

 Section 7.3 of {{!PLPMTUD}} discusses tradeoffs between small and large